matwilso/generative_models/gms/diffusion/README.md

 The number of processing steps is not strictly dependent on the dimensionality of the data and can be chosen as a hyperparameter.
 And during sampling, you can reduce the number of processing steps.

+### Energy-based models

+Diffusion models are also similar to EBMs in a way.
+To sample EBMs requires running a langevin dynamics process.
+But this is better because it is learned and principled.

 ## Terminology

 ### What is "diffusion"?